kjdowns/js-adventure/README.md

 Setting up the Server

-You can set up the back end Rails server by navigating to backend\js-adventure in terminal and running `rails s` to start the rails server
+You can set up the back end Rails server by navigating to backend\js-adventure in terminal and running `rake db:migrate` and then `rake db:seed` to seed the database.
+Run `rails s` to start the rails server

 Playing the Game